AxdeKlerk/Praise-The-Loud/Debugging.md

     return render(request, *'gig_reviews/search_results.html'*, {'form': form, 'results': results})

+- **Bug:** After deploying to *'Heroku'*, I got an *'“Internal Server Error”'* when trying to load the site.
+The *'Heroku'* logs showed:
+*'django.core.exceptions.ImproperlyConfigured: The SECRET_KEY setting must not be empty'*.

+-**Fix:** I realized that *'Heroku'* didn’t have my *'SECRET_KEY'* set as a config variable.
+To fix this, I ran the following command in the terminal: *''heroku config:set SECRET_KEY=mysecretkey'*.
+This sets the *'SECRET_KEY'* environment variable in *'Heroku'*.
+After restarting the app, the error was fixed.

+- **Lesson Learned:** *'Django'* will crash if *'SECRET_KEY'* is missing or empty in production, and *'Heroku'* doesn’t use my local *'env.py'*.
+Any environment variables I rely on locally must also be set explicitly in *'Heroku'* using *'heroku config:set'*.
+I’ll now make sure all production secrets are safely configured in the *'Heroku'* environment, not hardcoded in my files.

 ### 8.4 Semantic Errors

 - **Bug:** This bug continued throughout my project: spelling mistakes in the HTML, CSS, Js and Python code.
 I had to spend a lot of time debugging and fixing these errors.